stlab/better-code/better-code/src/chapter-2-contracts.md

 function's contract.
-A function with a parameter of type `EmployeeDatabase` has a precondition that the database upholds the manager invariant, but it doesn't need to be stated explicitly; it's enforced automatically by the compiler and the implementor of `EmployeeDatabase`.
+A function with a parameter of type `EmployeeDatabase` has a precondition that the database upholds the manager invariant, but it doesn't need to be stated explicitly; it's enforced automatically by the compiler and the implementer of `EmployeeDatabase`.
 So static typing gives you a leg up on the “document everything” project.
 If you were programming in a totally dynamic language, like Javascript, or Python without type hints, you